jonnonz1/nz-statute-book/acts/public/1981/flags-emblems-and-names-protection-act-1981.md

   - **the New Zealand White Ensign** means the flag described in the Schedule of the New Zealand White Ensign Regulations 1968 (SR 1968/93)
   - **proper name** , in relation to any town or road or other place, means the name assigned or approved in respect of that place by the New Zealand Geographic Board or the Surveyor-General or a territorial authority under any Act
   - **registering authority** includes—and also includes any other officer acting on behalf of any officer referred to in any of paragraphs (a) to (k)
-    (a) the Registrar of Incorporated Societies under the Incorporated Societies Act 1908:
+    (a) the Registrar of Incorporated Societies under the Incorporated Societies Act 1908 or the Incorporated Societies Act 2022:
     (b) the Registrar of Industrial and Provident Societies under the Industrial and Provident Societies Act 1908:
     (c) the Registrar of Trade Unions under the Trade Unions Act 1908:
     (d) the Registrar of Friendly Societies and Credit Unions under the Friendly Societies and Credit Unions Act 1982: